georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ### 3. Add some templates

 Another great feature of addins is that you can add files in your package that can be used by your functions.
 This means that you can share datasets and templates!
 In this example, I'll add some template files that I like to include in every project: `global.R` and an R markdown document called `Report_Template.Rmd`.
 The `global.R` file calls on my frequently used R packages, establishes variables to connect to my commonly used datasets, and calls on other scripts that will actually perform the analysis.
 The `Report_Template.Rmd` file is a vetted template for my output.
 You can add any files you want to include in your custom project folder, I'm just using these as examples.
 To add template files, create a folder in your package path at `inst/extdata` and copy your files there.

-### 4. Modify the function to copy the templates
+### 4. Modify the function to copy my custom templates
-Since we're using an addin and our addin uses these templates, we can modify our original function by adding some code that copies/pastes the templates into the user's new project folder.
+Since we want our addin to use these templates, we need to modify our original function by adding some code that copies/pastes the templates into the user's new project folder.

 ```
 # save to R/createProject.R